offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | `{h}#b00 a2` | n2 | a3 | ¶1 | b1 | a1 | n1 |
 | `{h}#800 a1` | n1 | a2 | n2 | a3 | ¶1 | b1 |

-In other words, cyclically rotating each row right by 1 moves each corresponding "a" to the end but the rows still remain lexicographically sorted.
+In other words, cyclically rotating each row right by 1 moves each corresponding "a" to the end, but the rows still remain lexicographically sorted.

 |  ▼ |    |    |    |    |    |              |
 |----|----|----|----|----|----|--------------|